retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 Trajectories vectorization
 ==========================

 Each user trajectory is represented as a sequence of events.
-Before we apply any ML algorithms to users dataset we need a way how to convert each user trajectory from a sequence of events to a numerical vector.
+Before we apply any ML algorithms to users dataset we need a way to convert each user trajectory from a sequence of events to a numerical vector.
 This field of ML learning extensively was developed in applications for text processing.
 Text analysis in some sense is similar to analysis of discrete user trajectories of behavioural logs.
-In text processing each text document (in our case - user trajectory) consist of descrete words (in our case - event names) and we need to convert text to numerial values.
-Let's work through some examples.
+In text processing each text document (in our case - user trajectory) consists of discrete words (in our case - event names) and we need to convert text to numerical values.
+Let’s work through some examples.

 Function rete.extract_features() returns a dataframe of vectorized user trajectories: